 A swipe is all it takes to access your credit and fuel loan defaults within a jiff when your due limit exceeds.
-For more information on the EMI cycle and the best repayment options, click on Buddy Loan, as it disburses best loans with lower interests.
+For more information on the EMI cycle and the best repayment options, click on Buddy Loan, as it disburses the best loans with lower interests.

 Termed as equated monthly instalment (EMI) option for online payments, it is increasingly appealing to the aspirational Indian, why?
 Since it allows her to buy products, she wouldn’t have otherwise been able to afford.
-On the more hind side, this easy manner of consumption could also be leading the charge in loan defaults, industry players say.
+On the other side, this easy manner of consumption could also be leading the charge in loan defaults, industry players say.

 History In a Nutshell!

 The trade-offs & payments started offline while in the retail markets, lenders such as Bajaj & Tata offered them first.
-These biggies found the means to reduce the defaults by providing zero-interest EMI repayment option to the customers.
+These biggies found the means to reduce the defaults by providing zero-interest EMI repayment options to the customers.

 Especially, to those looking to make white goods purchases.
 Credit card firms then entered the fray since they were losing customers who would have otherwise paid the entire amount using the credit card.

 Thereafter, the transactions increased over the market and everything shifted to online EMI model.

 “So, let’s say Samsung is the manufacturer and Bajaj is the lender.
 The two would have worked out that for some models that Samsung wants to push, Bajaj would get a cut.
 If it’s a ₹20,000 phone, then Bajaj would get about ₹1,500, for example.
 But the consumer does not pay anything extra.”
-Bala Parthasarathy, co-founder & CEO, Money Tap, explained.
+Bala Parthasarathy, co-founder & CEO, of Money Tap, explained.
 This man’s professional interests are farfetched and focus on the ground factors of e-commerce, he further adds, “The way a zero-interest EMI works is, firstly, the manufacturers give a subvention to the lender,”.